 JD Edwards EnterpriseOne Server Manager (Windows)

-This template allows you to check health of JD Edwards EnterpriseOne Server Manager by checking for critical events in the agent log file and monitoring critical processes and TCP ports.
-This template should be assigned on the server where JD Edwards EnterpriseOne Server Manager is installed.
+Use this SAM application monitor template to monitor the health of JD Edwards EnterpriseOne Server Manager by checking for critical events in the agent log file and monitoring critical processes and TCP ports.

 WinRM must be installed and properly configured on the target server.